conmaol/maglocunus/AI/LLMs/pai2025/adapting-llms-to-your-use-case.md

 §2.11. <mark>Human-feedback-aligned LLMs</mark> are aligned LLMs which are also human-feedback-reinforced LLMs.

 §2.12. <mark>Reinforcement learning from AI feedback</mark> (RLAIF) is an alternative to RLHF introduced by Anthropic.
-A desired set of principls and values are included in the (system) prompt (aka. ‘constitutional AI’ – *Don’t be racist!
+A desired set of principles and values are included in the (system) prompt (aka. ‘constitutional AI’ – *Don’t be racist!
 Don’t be rude!*) and the LLM generates its outputs accordingly.

 §2.13.
 Fining-tuning inevitably causes regressions, because the base model loses some capabilities.
 For example, instruction-tuning using FLAN typically worsens chain-of-thought (CoT) capabilities.